-If you have chosen to fly to Cusco with younger children, then it is very advisable to get to the Sacred Valley as quick as you can.
+If you have chosen to fly to Cusco with younger children, then it is very advisable to get to the Sacred Valley as quickly as you can.
 To do so, go via Pisac, which is lower altitude but a touch slower than the Chinchero route (which takes you up to 3,762 m/ 12,375 feet).
 Plus, on the Pisaq route stop, at Awanacancha to get in some llamery goodness!
 This is something to reward the little folks after quite a bit of travel.
-Make sure you have eaten in the airport!!!
+Again, make sure you have eaten at the airport!!!

 Once again, get to bed early for the rest of your trip.

 Day 3 – Exploring the Sacred Valley/ Sacred Valley

 There is so much to do and see in the Sacred Valley, the best place to start planning is to understand the logistics.
 Our post “Sacred Valley Peru with Kids” list in detail the many things to do in the Sacred Valley.

 Day 4 – Exploring the Sacred Valley/ Sacred Valley